hapostgres/pg_auto_failover/docs/quickstart.rst

    done
    wait

-List and record the public IP addresses that this command outputs for each
-machine:
+To make it easier to SSH into these VMs in future steps, let's make a shell function to retrieve their IP addresses:

 .. code-block:: bash

-   az vm list-ip-addresses --ids \
+  # run this in your local shell as well

+  vm_ip () {
-       $(az vm list -g ha-demo --query "[].id" -o tsv)
+    az vm list-ip-addresses -g ha-demo -n ha-demo-$1 -o tsv \
+      --query '[] [] .virtualMachine.network.publicIpAddresses[0].ipAddress'
+  }

 .. _quickstart_install: